Joseph Gentilini

 Past president of the Dominican Learning Center, a literacy agency run by the Dominican Sisters.

 Have kept a personal journal for 50 years on computer.
-Using my journals, I published a book this year which can be purchased at the website above OR Amazon.
-It is titled: HOUNDED BY GOD: A GAY MAN'S JOURNEY TO SELF-ACCEPTANCE, LOVE, AND RELATIONSHIP.
+Using my journals, I published a book which can be purchased at Amazon.
+It is titled: HOUNDED BY GOD: A GAY MAN'S JOURNEY TO SELF-ACCEPTANCE, LOVE, AND RELATIONSHIP, 2nd edition.

 Joseph's Latest Interactions